one's movable possessions.

 "she could fit all her belongings in one bag"

 Belongings explores the overlap of public and private spaces, consumer behavior, and human impact on the environment through the discarded objects I encounter on the streets of Los Angeles.

 What do objects mean when they leave human ownership and enter the public sphere?
 I’m fascinated by this overlapping of private lives and public spaces.
-When man-made objects are left on the street, onlookers become voyeurs, in a sense.
-We glimpse the lives of these people who left behind their things.
+When personal belongings are left on the street, onlookers become voyeurs.
+We glimpse the lives of people who left behind their things and imagine their stories.

 Objects, then, tell a larger story.
 Our objects are what we leave behind.
 They are the crumbs future generations will follow if they hope to understand us.